 Latest prison population figures

-This week there are 84,029 men, women and children in prisons and young offender institutions in England and Wales.
+This week there are 85,385 people in prisons and young offender institutions in England and Wales.
 The male prison population is 81,482 and the female prison population is 3,903.

 5 most overcrowded prisons

 The most recent set of Ministry of Justice statistics show that on 31 June 2014 there were:

 - 12,197 men, women and children are held on remand in prison

 - 6,650 people are serving short sentences (below 12 months)

 - 5,119 people are held on the now abolished indeterminate IPP sentences, of whom 3,620 (70 per cent) have passed their tariff expiry date

 - 26,151 people were sent to prison in total, of whom: